Transgender Health Insurance Denial

 Is Transgender Care Medically Necessary?

 Several organizations consider transgender-related care, or gender affirming care, to be medically necessary.
 Sometimes trans-related care is also lifesaving.
-These organizations include the American Medical Association, the American Academy of Family Physicians, the American Psychological Association, the National Association of Social Workers, and the World Professional Association for Transgender Health (WPATH).
+These organizations include the American Medical Association, the American Academy of Family Physicians, the American Academy of Pediatrics, the American Psychological Association, the National Association of Social Workers, and the World Professional Association for Transgender Health (WPATH).

 The American Medical Association’s 2008 resolution acknowledges “an established body of medical research” that “demonstrates the effectiveness and medical necessity of mental health care, hormone therapy, and gender-affirming surgery as forms of therapeutic treatment for many patients diagnosed with [gender dysphoria].”
 Other groups including those listed above have similar policy statements.